Använd istället knappen Skriv ut längst upp till höger på sidan.

 Around 90 % of women below 35 years of age with clinically known Turner syndrome in Sweden have received modern treatment consisting of growth hormone, androgen and followed by pubertal induction with estrogen.

 Growth hormone treatment due to short stature was introduced in Sweden 1988.
 Today, continuous estrogen hormone replacement is given to nearly 100 % of women with diagnosed Turner syndrome.
 Transition to the adult clinic primarily to a gynecologist for continuous estrogen prescription but also to a specialist in internal medicine, endocrinology, cardiology, or general practitioner is needed if any comorbidity, as mentioned above is present.
-The estrogen hormone replacement can be continued life long or possibly until the patient wants to reduce the dose or alternatively continue to the age of corresponding menopause for women without Turner syndrome.
+The estrogen hormone replacement, handled by a gynecologist annually, can be continued life long or possibly until the patient wants to reduce the dose or alternatively continue to the age of corresponding menopause for women without Turner syndrome.
 Breast cancer is very rare in Turner syndrome.
 Mammography is performed according to guidelines for women in the population.
 Estrogen treatment doses are shown in the Pediatric and the Gynecological chapters, respectively, in the Guidelines below (Vårdprogram).

 If a Y-fragment is present gonadectomy is recommended due to the risk for gonadoblastoma.
 Pregnancy induction and possible oocyte donation, permitted in Sweden since 2003, can be discussed with the gynecologist.
 MRI of the heart/aorta must be performed before any pregnancy induction is planned or initiated!
 Pregnancy is not recommended if cardiac and/or vessel abnormalities are present or have been operated.